rsyncOSX/rsyncuidocs/content/en/docs/Quicktask.md

 Trailing /

-- *Add trailing slash* - add a trailing slash to both the source and destination
+- *Add*  - add a trailing slash to both the source and destination
-- *Do not add trailing slash* - do not add a trailing slash, or if added, remove it
+- *Do not add* - do not add a trailing slash, or if added remove it
 - *Do not check* - do not check for trailing slash or not on either the source or destination

 {{< figure src="/images/quicktask/quicktask.png" alt="" position="center" style="border-radius: 8px;" >}}